 So, why not do exactly the opposite?

-We invite only the people we need.
+We invite only the people we absolutely require.
 The rest, we invite as optional.
 In the invite we write “We design the new API for the load system.
 We need Erik, Denise and Wang for the initial design.
 If you feel you can add to the discussion, then please join.
 Otherwise, you will all receive a written summary explaining the decisions made.
 We invite you to comment on the summary.
 Your comments will not be dismissed but are carefully considered."
 The invited person decides if joining a workshop makes sense.
 And people do not miss information.
 They get the condensed result of the workshop afterwards.
 They can digest the information on their own time.
 We did not mess up their day.

 We respected their time.